Code-Institute-Submissions/Memory-Game-76/README.md

 Thank you once again to [Code Institute] for the commitment to knowledge-sharing and fostering a community of learning in the realm of web development.
 Thank you for visiting the Memory Game website.
 Explore the game and embark on sharpening your memory with us!

+This modified game features sound effects, congratulations animations, and timers, enhancing the gaming experience.
 I would like to thank code intitute support and Jonathan_Zakrisson_Alumnus my fellow student for the support and guidance throughout the project and my other fellow student on slack for their support & feedback.